CaptainCrouton89/AlariaWiki/World Timeline.md

 Celesté, the youngest of the god-titan siblings, was assigned dominion over the Material Plane.
 Unlike her brothers, she had been touched by Melera's song, granting her a unique perspective on creation.
 Witnessing the frequent battles between Nydus and Aurus, which often resulted in the destruction of other titans' work, Celesté made a fateful decision.

-In an act of supreme sacrifice, Celesté transformed herself into a celestial body that would come to be known as Celesté.
+In an act of supreme sacrifice, Celesté transformed herself into a celestial body that would become her namesake.
 This new astral formation became a source of power for the titans of the Material Plane, forever changing the magical landscape of Alaria.

 ### The Ezz Rift (120 million years ago)